Optimal Partition for Multi-Type Queueing System: Analysis

-Now we provide some explanations for Theorem \ref{thm:multi}.
-The first part of Theorem \ref{thm:multi} is a simple extension of Theorem \ref{thm:np-hard}.
-The second part of Theorem \ref{thm:multi} reveals a special column-wise property of the optimal \(k\)-SAP solution.
-Specifically, let \(X^* \in \mathbb{R}^{n\times k}\) be an optimal solution to the \(k\)-SAP.
-Then each column of \(X^*\) contains at most one fractional element.
-Moreover, for each column, if we call consecutive \(1\)'s as a block, then \(X^*\) contains at most \(2k - 1\) blocks.
-To illustrate, consider a \(k\)-SAP problem with \(n = 5\) and \(k = 3\).
-As is shown in Figure \ref{fig:block}, \(X_1\) is a valid candidate of the optimal solution because the number of blocks is \(5 \le 2k - 1 = 5\), while \(X_2\) is not because the number of blocks is \(6 > 2k - 1 = 5\).
-In particular, when \(k = 2\), the second statement in Theorem \ref{thm:multi} reduces to the structure in Theorem \ref{thm:fix-alpha}.
+We now provide some explanations about Theorem \ref{thm:multi-exp}, which generalizes Theorem \ref{thm:fix-alpha-exp} by letting $ k = 2 $.
+The first part of Theorem \ref{thm:multi-exp} reveals a special column-wise property of the optimal \(k\)-QAP solution.
+Specifically, let \(X^* \in \mathbb{R}^{n\times k}\) be an optimal solution to the \(k\)-QAP.
+For each column, if we call consecutive $ 1 $-valued entries as a block, then \(X^*\) contains at most \(2k - 1\) blocks.
+To illustrate, consider a \(k\)-QAP problem with \(n = 5\) and \(k = 3\).
+As is shown in Figure \ref{fig:block}, \(X_1\) is a valid candidate for the optimal solution because the number of blocks is \(5 \le 2k - 1 = 5\), while \(X_2\) is not because the number of blocks is \(6 > 2k - 1 = 5\).